sjoerdvankreel/firefly-synth-2/static/Manual.md

 ### Modulation operator types
 These appear throughout the plug's UI, most notably in the mod matrix and the global unison.<br/>
-They allow to add, multiple, or remap output by input signal.<br/>
+They allow to add, multiply, or remap output by input signal.<br/>
 For the direct-access modulators, the operator type is implicitly fixed.<br/>
 They appear in the lfo's as well, to build up the final lfo signal by combining a couple of subslots.